The Carb-Appropriate Research Review

 Each issue of the Carb-Appropriate Research Review includes:

-- 1-2 long form research reviews of a topic.
+- Feature articles on key topics in nutrition.
 Topics have included subjects like “Do Low-Carb Diets Negatively Affect Female Hormone Balance”, and “Can You Really Be Healthy at Every Size”.

-- In these reviews, Cliff and guest authors comprehensively review a topic to provide definitive answers to your nutrition questions.
+- In these reviews, Cliff and guest authors comprehensively review a topic to provide definitive answers to your nutrition questions – in plain English!

-- 3-5 reviews of the most interesting and popular studies and news items from that month.
+- Reviews and commentary of the most interesting and popular studies and news items from that month.